Adventure Facilitators - Adventure

-Teamwork: Team oriented and dedicated to the goals set fourth by Pathfinders Adventure Camp.
+Teamwork: Team oriented and dedicated to the goals set forth by Pathfinders Adventure Camp.
 Works as a team member with others in planning, preparing and

 facilitating adventure activities.

 Dependability: Responds to scheduling requests in a timely manner.
 Is reliable when scheduled.
 Arrives at facilitation site on time.
 Maintains a commitment to

 the success of the program.
 Follows local operating procedures and the program plan set by the Lead Facilitator.

 For more info, please contact: